 1. Copper tools and statues

-Remnants derived from the excavation in Kalibanga have found copper tools, weapons and idols, which reveal that human stone had entered the age of era from the era.
+Remnants derived from the excavation in Kalibanga have found copper tools, weapons and idols, which reveal that human stone had entered the age of era.

 It was called Kalibanga due to the black copper Bangle found in it.
-It is important that the word ‘wanga’ in Punjabi means a Bangle, hence kalibanga means black bangs.
+It is important that the word ‘wanga’ in Punjabi means a Bangle, and kalibanga means black bangs.